imjitmo/react-real-estate/README.md

 # J.re Properties - A MERN Real Estate App

-J.re Properties is a MERN Stack Real Estate App with Tailwind CSS
+J.re Properties is a MERN Stack Real Estate App with Tailwind CSS Used firebase for image upload and Google OAuthX

 ## Installation